Inside Job (2010 film): Part III: The Crisis

 The market for CDOs collapsed and investment banks were left with hundreds of billions of dollars in loans, CDOs, and real estate they could not unload.
 The Great Recession began in November 2007, and in March 2008, Bear Stearns ran out of cash.
 In September, the federal government took over Fannie Mae and Freddie Mac, which had been on the brink of collapse.
 Two days later, Lehman Brothers collapsed.
 These entities all had AA or AAA ratings within days of being bailed out.
 Merrill Lynch, on the edge of collapse, was acquired by Bank of America.
 Henry Paulson and Timothy Geithner decided that Lehman must go into bankruptcy, which resulted in a collapse of the commercial paper market.
 On September 17, the insolvent AIG was taken over by the government.
 The next day, Paulson and Fed chairman Ben Bernanke asked Congress for $700 billion to bail out the banks.
 The global financial system became paralyzed.
 On October 3, 2008, President George W. Bush signed the Troubled Asset Relief Program, but global stock markets continued to fall.
 Layoffs and foreclosures continued with unemployment rising to 10% in the US and the European Union.
 By December 2008, GM and Chrysler also faced bankruptcy.
 Foreclosures in the U.S. reached unprecedented levels.

 Part IV: Accountability

 Top executives of the insolvent companies walked away with their personal fortunes intact and avoided prosecution.
 The executives had hand-picked their boards of directors, which handed out billions in bonuses after the government bailout.
 The major banks grew in power and doubled anti-reform efforts.
-Many academic economists who had advocated for deregulation for decades and helped shape U.S. policy still opposed reform after the 2008 crisis.
+Many academic economists who had advocated for deregulation for decades and helped shape U.S. policy still opposed reform following the 2008 financial crisis.
 Firms involved were the Analysis Group, Charles River Associates, Compass Lexecon, and the Law and Economics Consulting Group (LECG).
 Many of these economists were paid consultants to companies and other groups involved in the financial crisis, conflicts of interest that were often not disclosed in their research papers.